UK advises citizens against travel to Spain amid coronavirus outbreak

 A travel expert addresses the uncertainties surrounding air travel during the coronavirus outbreak, including updates on travel restrictions and if now is the right time to book flights for a later date.

-France and Spain will close most shops, restaurants and entertainment facilities and are encouraging people to stay home as the countries combat the coronavirus epidemic in Europe.
-The sweeping changes..

 As Italy grinds to a halt in hopes of stopping its coronavirus outbreak, Spain has become the next country at risk of having its health care system pushed to the...
-FOXNews.com Also reported by •Reuters
+FOXNews.com Also reported by •IndiaTimes •Reuters